 Some paper mills continue to have access to all of the necessary raw materials, but as one might expect, at significantly increased prices.
-Supply has however been limited to a few agents in China and, coincidentally, only to Chinese converters; in effect China is both controlling the market and driving prices.
-This has led buyers of thermal paper from across the globe to securing the finished product from manufacturers in China, rather than sourcing the raw materials from China and finishing the product themselves.
+Supply has however been limited to a few agents in China and, coincidentally, only to Chinese converters; in effect, China is both controlling the market and driving prices.
+This has led buyers of thermal paper from across the globe to secure the finished product from manufacturers in China, rather than sourcing the raw materials from China and finishing the product themselves.

 So what can one make of this situation?
 On the surface, the environmental closures certainly satisfy the current global environmental focus.
-However, what should be made of the “highest bid wins” for supply to only Chinese based converters, from the same chemical company that is closed?
+However, what should be made of the “highest bid wins” for supply to only Chinese-based converters, from the same chemical company that is closed?
 What has happened to the supply chain business with their trading partner paper mills across Asia, Europe and the USA?

 Initial Impact on Manufacturers

-Combined with the impact of the leuco dye shortage and follow on price hikes, we are witnessing a very real and tangible challenge, to bring the price of thermal rolls – a simple and often dis-regarded commodity item, to a focus point, across all channels of supply.
+Combined with the impact of the leuco dye shortage and follow-on price hikes, we are witnessing a very real and tangible challenge, to bring the price of thermal rolls – a simple and often dis-regarded commodity item, to a focus point, across all channels of supply.
 So, alongside the pressures within domestic markets, there is a need for an increased level of understanding, communication, tolerance and support from all of the stakeholders in the supply chain – from mills, mill agents, converters and buyers to print managers, procurement departments and end users.
 This will be critical to ensuring a commercially viable supply of this simple product.

 How would you like your receipt?

 The industry sector most heavily impacted by the shortage of leuco dye, is the already turbulent receipt paper industry.